avik-pal/AbstractCosmologicalEmulators.jl/README.md

 `AbstractCosmologicalEmulators.jl` is the central `Julia` package within the the [CosmologicalEmulators](https://github.com/CosmologicalEmulators) Github organization, which defines methods and structs used by the other packages hosted by the organization.

-In this moment the emulators here used are based only on the [`SimpleChains.jl`](https://github.com/PumasAI/SimpleChains.jl) library, whose performance is excellent on the CPU for the kind of small neural networks (NN) that we employ.
-We plan to include other frameworks, such as [`Lux.jl`](https://github.com/LuxDL/Lux.jl), in order to support models running on the GPU.
+In this moment the emulators here used are based only on the [`SimpleChains.jl`](https://github.com/PumasAI/SimpleChains.jl) and [`Lux.jl`](https://github.com/LuxDL/Lux.jl) libraries.
 If you want include a new NN/GP framework, feel free to open a PR or get in touch with us.

 ## Roadmap to v1.0.0

 Step | Status| Comment
 :------------ | :-------------| :-------------
 Interface with `SimpleChains.jl` | :heavy_check_mark: | Implemented
+Interface with `Lux.jl` | :heavy_check_mark: | Implemented
 Support for vectorization | :heavy_check_mark: | Implemented
-Interface with `Lux.jl` | :heavy_check_mark: | Implemented
-AD Rules | :heavy_check_mark: | Implemented
+AD Rules `ChainRules` | :heavy_check_mark: | Implemented
-Robust emulators initialization | :heavy_check_mark: | Implemented, needs some polishing GPU support | :construction: | Work in progress
+Robust emulators initialization | :heavy_check_mark: | Implemented, needs some polishing GPU support | :heavy_check_mark: | Implemented, needs some polishing
-Stable API | :construction: | Work in progress
+Gaussian Process support | :construction: | Work in progress Stable API | :construction: | Work in progress

 ## Authors